HabitatFramework/UserGuide/interface/interface.rst

 Export Window
 =============

-Allows you to export data from the HLU database to a GIS layer using a pre-defined export format (see the figure :ref:`figED`.
+Allows users to export data from the HLU database to a GIS layer using a pre-defined export format (see the figure :ref:`figED`).

 For details on defining export formats, see section 3.3.